mathob/ClinSV/README.md

  - Support for hg19 style chromosome names for v37 or v38 reference genomes
  - XML bug fixes to correct publicly hosted resource files

-Its development is kept track in this [issue](https://github.com/KCCG/ClinSV/issues/27#issue-1248950365) with most usability improvements implemented, however still has some bugs.
-Its docker container can be pulled from: `docker pull containerregistrypubliccb.azurecr.io/clinsv:v1.1-dev`.
+Its development is kept track in this [issue](https://github.com/KCCG/ClinSV/issues/27#issue-1248950365) with most usability improvements implemented, however its is still buggy.
+Its docker container can be pulled from:

+`docker pull containerregistrypubliccb.azurecr.io/clinsv:v1.1-dev`.

 Usage information for new features is currently shown in linked enhancement issues in the main development issues described previously.